berayboztepe/ryanair-fuel-consumption-modeling/README.md

 and some weak correlations:

 * `FlightNumber`, `DepartureDay`, `DepartureMonth`, `DepartureYear` show almost no correlation with other features.
-Dropping or Feature Engineering might be needed.
+Dropping or feature engineering might be needed.

 ![alt text](images/tow_distribution.png)